Charles Scott (governor): Revolutionary War

-As the American Revolution intensified in 1775, Scott raised a company of volunteers in Cumberland County.
-It was the first company formed south of the James River to participate in the Revolution.
+As the American Revolutionary War neared in 1775, Scott raised a company of volunteers in Cumberland County.
+It was the first company formed south of the James River to participate in the war.
 The company stood ready to aid Patrick Henry in an anticipated clash with Lord Dunmore at Williamsburg, Virginia, in May 1775, but Dunmore abandoned the city in June, and they joined units from the surrounding counties in Williamsburg later that month.
 In July, the Virginia Convention created two regiments of Virginia troops, one under Patrick Henry and the other under William Woodford.
 As those leaders departed for Williamsburg, the Conventions acknowledged Scott as temporary commander-in-chief of the volunteers already assembled there.
 On August 17, 1775, he was elected lieutenant colonel of Woodford's regiment, the 2nd Virginia.
 His younger brother, Joseph, served as a lieutenant in the regiment.
 In December, Woodford dispatched Scott and 150 men to Great Bridge, Virginia, to defend a crossing point on the Elizabeth River.
-Days later, this force played a significant role in the December 9, 1775, Battle of Great Bridge by killing British Captain Charles Fordyce, thereby halting the British advance on the crossing.
-Following the battle, colonial forces were able to occupy the city of Norfolk, Virginia, and Lord Dunmore eventually departed from Virginia.
+Days later, this force played a significant role in the December 9, 1775, Battle of Great Bridge by repulsing a British force under Captain Charles Fordyce on the crossing; Fordyce and many of his soldiers were killed in action.
+Following the battle, American forces were able to occupy the city of Norfolk, Virginia, and Lord Dunmore eventually departed from Virginia.

 On February 13, 1776, the 2nd Virginia became a part of the Continental Army; Scott retained his rank of lieutenant colonel during the transition.
 After spending the winter with part of the 2nd Virginia in Suffolk, Scott was chosen by the Second Continental Congress as colonel of the 5th Virginia Regiment on August 12, 1776; he replaced Colonel William Peachy, who had resigned.
 The 5th Virginia was stationed in the cities of Hampton and Portsmouth through the end of September.
 They were then ordered to join George Washington in New Jersey, eventually repairing to the city of Trenton in November.

-Serving as part of Adam Stephen's brigade, Scott's 5th Virginia Regiment fought in the colonial victory at the December 26 Battle of Trenton.
-During the subsequent Battle of the Assunpink Creek on January 2, 1777, the 5th Virginia helped slow the advance of a combined force of British light infantry and Hessian mercenaries toward Trenton.
-Major George Johnston, a member of the 5th Virginia, opined that Scott had "acquired immortal honor" from his performance at Assunpink Creek.
+Serving as part of Adam Stephen's brigade, Scott's 5th Virginia Regiment fought in the American victory at the December 26 Battle of Trenton.
+During the subsequent Battle of the Assunpink Creek on January 2, 1777, the 5th Virginia helped slow the advance of a combined force of British light infantry and Hessian soldiers toward Trenton.
+Major George Johnston, an officer of the 5th Virginia, opined that Scott had "acquired immortal honor" from his performance at Assunpink Creek.
 Following these battles, Washington's main force prepared to spend the winter at Morristown, New Jersey, while Scott's regiment was based at nearby Chatham.
 From this base, he led light infantry raids against British foraging parties.
 In his most notable engagement – the February 1 Battle of Drake's Farm – he performed well against a superior combination of British and Hessian soldiers.
-He led another notable raid against a large British force of about 2,000 at the February 8 Battle of Quibbletown.
+Scott led another notable raid against a large British force of about 2,000 troops at the February 8 Battle of Quibbletown.